Services Portfolio Blog Pricing About FAQ Contact

 • Too many scripts or plugins

-• Cheap hosting with slow servers
+• Slow hosting servers

 • Unoptimized code